yakimka/picodi/docs/testing.rst

 For effective testing, it’s essential to maintain a clean environment for each test.
 Picodi's scopes can introduce issues if not managed properly.
 To prevent this, ensure that dependencies are properly torn down after each test.
-In this example, we showcase example of pseudo framework, but you can adapt it to your testing framework.
+The following example demonstrates a pseudo-framework implementation, which you can adapt to suit your specific testing framework.

 .. testcode::